-On average, Americans are overweight and bordering on obese with lower activity rates and nearly double the daily recommended caloric amount.
-So, what is the solution?
+On average, Americans are overweight and bordering on obese, with lower activity rates and nearly double the daily recommended caloric amount.
+So what is the solution?
 Here is the math:

 Recommendations to Reduce Calories Consumed

-Keep the bathroom scale in the kitchen - That is right.
+Keep the bathroom scale in the kitchen: That is right.
 Keep the scale and weigh yourself in the morning.
-Looking at the scale to the left of the refrigerator may help you curb that mid-afternoon or late night snack.
+Looking at the scale to the left of the refrigerator may help you curb that midafternoon or late-night snack.
 You may say, "All I really need is a glass of water."

 If you can drop 500 calories a day from your diet by eating less and burn an additional 500 calories by moving more, the results will speak for themselves.
-Obviously, this only applies to people who are eating well over the recommended daily calorie amounts presently, as well as those who do not exercise regularly.
+This only applies to people who are eating well over the recommended daily caloric amounts presently, as well as those who do not exercise regularly.
 But being conscious of the calories you burn in a day makes for a good daily goal of activity, whether it is 10,000 steps per day of walking or a variety of methods as seen below.

 Here are a few options for burning 100 calories.
-Do this or a variety of these activities during a 30-45 minutes workout, or spread throughout the day if you prefer short bursts of activity.
+Do this or a variety of these activities during a 30- to 45-minute workout, or spread throughout the day if you prefer short bursts of activity.